ga4gh/data-repository-service-schemas/docs/source/intro.rst

 This section of the API focuses on how to read and write Data Objects to cloud environments and how to join them together as Data Bundles.
-Data bundles are simply a flat collection of one or more files.
+Data Bundles are simply a flat collection of one or more files.
 This section of the API enables:

 -  create/update/delete a file